It Isn’t So-Ahmaud Arbery, Injustice

 “It isn’t so” flatly rejects both the person and the problem.

-When I’ve had a deep conversation with a friend about the mistreatment I’ve heard firsthand or the undeniable racism embedded in their political party, they’ve often said, “It isn’t so.”
+When I’ve had a deep conversation with friends about racial injustice I’ve heard firsthand, they’ve sometimes said, “It isn’t so.”
 They aren’t trying to be mean.
 In fact, they usually try to be quite polite about it, but they aren’t going to let the “stories” of another change their perception of reality.
 It’s just too painful.